jina-ai/jina/docs/tutorials/quesion-answering-bot.md

 The first `Executor`, that we implement, is the `QuestionGenerator`.
 It is basically a wrapper around the model that predicts potential questions, which a given piece of text can answer.

-Apart from that, all that it does is looping all provided parts of input text.
+Apart from that, it just loops over all provided parts of input text.
 After potential questions are predicted for each of the inputs, they are stored as `chunks` alongside the original text.

 ``` python
 class QuestionGenerator(Executor):